-This is only the tip of the iceberg when it comes to the issues and the shocking truth about so-called “healthy” energy bars, protein bars, Paleo bars and beyond.
+This is only the tip of the iceberg when it comes to the issues with these so-called “healthy” energy bars…

-But in this article, all the dirty little secrets of the energy bar industry will be revealed, and you'll find out the disturbing truth about everything from IMO to processing, preservatives and more.
-You'll also learn about Kion founder Ben Greenfield's quest to create the perfect superfood energy bar and more about each and every hand-selected, real-food ingredient that was used to create the Kion Bar.
+But in this article, all the dirty little secrets of the energy bar industry will be revealed, and you'll find out the disturbing truth about everything from “healthy” ingredients to processing, preservatives and more.
+You'll also learn about Kion co-founder Ben Greenfield's quest to create the perfect clean energy bar.

 The first energy bars were actually made for astronauts.
-Pillsbury (yep, the Pillsbury doughboy folks) created Space Food Sticks in the 1960s, modeling them after the small “space food cubes” eaten by astronaut Scott Carpenter on board Aurora 7 in 1962. (fellow astronaut John Glenn had consumed the fruit-flavored drink Tang in space three months earlier).
+Pillsbury (yep, the Pillsbury dough boy folks) created Space Food Sticks in the 1960s, modeling them after the small “space food cubes” eaten by astronaut Scott Carpenter on board Aurora 7 in 1962.

 Pillsbury's food engineers had already been hard at work on similar engineered sources of nutrients and calories, such as non-crumbly cake, relish that could be served in slices and meat that needed no refrigeration to be able to take into space and to have a long shelf life.
 In 1970, Pillsbury filed a trademark for Space Food Sticks, then repackaged and advertised them to consumers as a “nutritionally balanced between-meal snack.”

-Space Food Sticks faded from the market as the space program faded from government focus and after that, the energy bar as we know it today didn’t appear back on the scene until 1986 when Canadian marathoner Brian Maxwell founded a company you may already be familiar with: PowerBar.
+Space Food Sticks faded from the market as the space program was removed from government focus, and thus energy bars didn’t appear back on the scene until 1986 when Canadian marathoner Brian Maxwell founded a company you may already be familiar with: PowerBar.
 Maxwell claimed to be “creating the perfect energy bar, to help athletes survive long-distance events without running out of glycogen”.
-He and his wife progressed from handing out the fledgling bar to marathoners after races to eventually selling to Nestlé in 2000 for $375 million…
+He and his wife progressed from handing out the fledgling bar to marathoners after races to eventually selling to Nestlé in 2000 for $375 million!

-Preservatives such as BHA, BHT, sodium nitrate, sulfites, sodium benzoate and more are often being dumped into these bars to ensure a shelf life of years and years – which saves an energy bar producing company plenty of money, but results in plenty of chemicals getting shoved into your gaping maw every time you bite down on that “organic” packaged munchable.
+Preservatives such as BHA, BHT, sodium nitrate, sulfites, sodium benzoate and other chemicals are very often found in modern energy bars to improve their shelf life and make them “edible” for years and years.
+This saves these bar companies plenty of money, but also results in plenty of chemicals getting shoved into your gaping maw every time you bite down on that “organic” packaged munch-able.

-You may already be familiar with IMO, a relatively sweet “prebiotic fiber” if you read the Kion article, “What Is IMO?
-The Truth Behind “Healthy” Protein Bars”
+You may already be familiar with IMO if you read our other article, “What Is IMO?
+The Truth Behind “Healthy” Protein Bars“.

-The problem is that IMO syrup isn't really “natural”, as many bar labels claim.
-While IMO occurs naturally in some foods, it is not economically feasible to extract it from foods on a large scale.
-Because of this, commercially-available IMO syrups are enzymatically synthesized from starch, making it completely incorrect to say that the IMO syrup added to foods is natural.
+Another problem is that IMO syrup isn't really “natural”, as many bar labels claim.
+While IMO occurs naturally in some foods, it is not economically feasible to extract it from whole foods on a large scale.
+Because of this, commercially-available IMO syrups are enzymatically synthesized from starch, making it completely incorrect to say that the IMO syrup added to foods is natural in any way.

 It turns out that the only preservatives really necessary to make a bar shelf stable can indeed be a few simple ingredients such as sea salt, chia seeds, Vitamin E contributors like almonds and tocopherols (a family of vitamin E compounds naturally found in foods like nuts, fish and leafy green vegetables).

-Grass-fed Gelatin – Believe it or not, a bar can contain roughly the equivalent of a half-cup of an entire bone broth's worth of gut nourishing gelatin by simply adding ample amounts of gelatin from grass-fed cows.
 Gelatin is a well-researched ingredient that has been actively studied for its benefits for the gut, joints and skin.
-Gelatin is highly bioavailable, provides a full spectrum of long-chain amino acids for muscle support and serves as the building block of connective tissues such as bones, cartilage, skin, and tendons.
+Gelatin is highly bio-available, provides a full spectrum of long-chain amino acids for muscle support and serves as the building block of connective tissues such as bones, cartilage, skin, and tendons.